nanovis/CreateDiffLaTeX/README.md

 - a LatexDiff file called **diff.tex**
 - a compiled .pdf file called **diff.pdf**

-All the auxiliary files, as well as the compiled versions of main.tex and main_old.tex will be automatically deleted, to keep the folder as clean as possible.
+All the auxiliary files, as well as the compiled versions of main.tex and main_old.tex, will be automatically deleted, to keep the folder as clean as possible.

 ## Changelog